lorenzo-campana/bpm/xmc4700_configuration.md

   <img style="float: right;" src="https://i.imgur.com/9t3eSJO.png" width="600">
 </p>

-SOme examples function that can be implemented in the code to control the display:
+And finally these are some examples function that can be implemented in the code to control the display (remember to send the prefix addres before the actual command):

 ```c
 void clear_display (void)